opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ## Notes

+- ### Display output images with rqt_image_view
+    For any node that outputs images, `rqt_image_view` can be used to display them by running the following command in a new terminal:
+    ```shell
+    rosrun rqt_image_view rqt_image_view
+    ```
+    A window will appear, where the topic that you want to view can be selected from the drop-down menu on the top-left area of the window.
+    Refer to each node's documentation below to find out the default output image topic, where applicable, and select it on the drop-down menu of rqt_image_view.

+- ### Echo node output
+    All OpenDR nodes publish some kind of detection message, which can be echoed by running the following command in a new terminal:
+    ```shell
+    rostopic echo /topic_name
+    ```
+    You can find out the default topic name for each node, in its documentation below.

 - ### Increase performance by disabling output Optionally, nodes can be modified via command line arguments, which are presented for each node separately below.
     Generally, arguments give the option to change the input and output topics, the device the node runs on (CPU or GPU), etc.
     When a node publishes on several topics, where applicable, a user can opt to disable one or more of the outputs by providing `None` in the corresponding output topic.
     This disables publishing on that topic, forgoing some operations in the node, which might increase its performance.

     _An example would be to disable the output annotated image topic in a node when visualization is not needed and only use the detection message in another node, thus eliminating the OpenCV operations._
 <!-- - ### Other notes -->

 ----